 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Naples and Milan Train Stations

 Napoli Centrale is Naples' biggest station, and it's on Piazza Garibaldi which is a main hub for city and regional buses.
-There's also a Metro (subway) station connected to Centrale called Napoli Piazza Garibaldi.
-The area around the station is decidedly unappealing, so it's a good idea to know where you're going when you walk out of the station itself--whether that's a specific bus line or the taxi queue.
+There's also a Metro (subway) station connected to Napoli Centrale called Napoli Piazza Garibaldi.
+Make sure to be prepared ahead of time, so that you know where you are going once outside of the station, or which bus or taxi to take.

-Milan's main station, Centrale, is also a local transportation hub with buses and trams stopping outside and a Metro (subway) stop in a lower level of the station itself.
+Milan's main station, Centrale, is also a local transportation hub with buses and trams stopping outside, and a Metro stop in a lower level of the station itself.
 Because of this it's very easy to get to and from Milano Centrale.

 See below for details on traveling from Naples to Milan by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy

 From seat assignments and luggage space to the different types of tickets, here are some of the most frequently asked questions about train travel in Italy.